-ELET 2170 Selected Topics in Electronics (1) (Last year's course prefix/number ET 205)
+ELET 2170 Selected Topics in Electronics (1) (Former course prefix/number ET 205)

-This course is intended for use by any given group of students that desires specific topics to be covered.
-This course may be substituted for any 2000 level electronics course with the demonstrated competence approved by the instructor.
+This course is intended for use by any given group of students that desire specific topics to be covered.
+This course may be substituted for any 2000-level electronics course with demonstrated competence approved by the instructor.
 This course is repeatable for credit as topics vary.
 Laboratory fee.
-(1 Lec.)
+(1 Lec., 1 Lab.)

-ELET 2270 Selected Topics in Electronics (2) (Last year's course prefix/number ET 206)
+ELET 2270 Selected Topics in Electronics (2) (Former course prefix/number ET 206)

-This course is intended for use by any given group of students that desires specific topics to be covered.
-This course may be substituted for any 2000 level electronics course with the demonstrated competence approved by the instructor.
+This course is intended for use by any given group of students that desire specific topics to be covered.
+This course may be substituted for any 2000-level electronics course with demonstrated competence approved by the instructor.
 This course is repeatable for credit as topics vary.
 Laboratory fee.
 (2 Lec., 1 Lab.)

-ELET 2370 Electronic Circuits And Systems (3) (Last year's course prefix/number ET 234)
+ELET 2370 Electronic Circuits And Systems (3) (Former course prefix/number ET 234)